mootools/mootools-core/Docs/Plugins/Tips.md

 * offsets       - (*object*: defaults to {'x': 16, 'y': 16}) The distance of your tooltip from the mouse.
 * fixed         - (*boolean*: defaults to false) If set to true, the toolTip will not follow the mouse.

+### Events:

+ * onHide: fires when the tip is shown
+ * onShow: fires when the tip is being hidden

 ### Example:

 #### HTML: